Perturbative running of the topological angles: in perturbation theory

 \subsection{Extracting $\beta_\theta$ from operator mixing}

 The insertion of composite operators in correlator functions can be systematically described by introducing in the bare Lagrangian appropriate spacetime-dependent sources for them (and adding the appropriate counterterms).
 After having integrated out the dynamical fields one is left with a generating functional for the time-ordered, connected correlation functions of the renormalized operators.
 The local renormalization group \cite{Osborn:1989td,Jack:1990eb,Osborn:1991gm,Jack:2013sha} is a very powerful incarnation of this general prescription.
 In that approach the Lagrangian is expanded in a complete basis of operators ${\cal O}$ and all couplings of the theory become functions of spacetime, including the metric that sources the energy momentum tensor.
 A local version of the renormalization group equation for the operators ${\cal O}$ can be derived.
 Once all couplings are sent to their constant ($x^\mu$ independent but $\mu$-dependent) background values, this reads \cite{Baume:2014rla} \ba \mu\frac{d}{d\mu}\left( \right)=-\left( \right)\left( \right). \ea Here $J_{\dot A}^\mu$ are the (conserved or anomalous \cite{Keren-Zur:2014sva}) currents of the global symmetries of the theory, ${\cal O}_{\bar I}$ denote the marginal interactions, $\xi_{\bar I}$ the associated couplings, and $\beta_{{\bar I}}=\mu d\xi_{\bar I}/d\mu$.
-We considered a theory without mass operators for simplicity, but the introduction of mass terms is straightforward and does not affect our discussion.~\footnote{A complete basis of ${\cal O}_{\bar I}$'s includes two sets of marginal operators: ${\cal O}_{\bar I}=\left\{E_{\bar I''},O_{\bar I'}\right\}$.
+We considered a theory without mass operators for simplicity, but the introduction of mass terms is straightforward and does not affect our discussion.~\footnote{ A complete basis of ${\cal O}_{\bar I}$'s includes two sets of marginal operators: ${\cal O}_{\bar I}=\left\{E_{\bar I''},O_{\bar I'}\right\}$.
 The interactions $O_{\bar I'}$ are those that define the bare action.
 These are multiplied by sources $\xi_{\bar I'}$ whose background values represent the ordinary couplings of the theory.
 The $E_{\bar I''}$'s denote instead redundant marginal interactions.
-A complete basis of $E_{\bar I''}$ can be taken to be the set of operators that vanish via the equations of motion.
+They include evanescent operators as well as operators that vanish via the equations of motion.
 They are not associated to any actual coupling of the theory.
-However they must be included in the functional integral multiplied by spacetime-dependent sources $\xi_{\bar I''}$ in order to obtain a closed set of composite operators under renormalization.
+However they must be included in the functional integral multiplied by spacetime-dependent sources $\xi_{\bar I''}$ in order for ${\cal O}_{\bar I}$ to form a closed set of composite operators under renormalization.
 The background value of such sources vanishes.
 Because the $\xi_{\bar I''}$'s are not actual couplings, their (background-value) beta functions are proportional to the $\xi_{\bar I''}$'s themselves times functions of the true couplings $\xi_{\bar I'}$, i.e. the operators $E_{\bar I''}$ are multiplicatively renormalized.
 With this observation we see that \eqref{localRGCS} describes a familiar pattern of RG-mixing: the anomalous dimension matrix for $\left\{E_{\bar I''},O_{\bar I'}\right\}$ has a lower triangular form in which the redundant operators renormalize among each other whereas the $O_{\bar I'}$ renormalize via a mixture of themselves, $\partial_\mu J_{\dot A}^\mu$, and $E_{\bar I''}$.}